 Lately, we have noticed a number of female patients talk about changes in their oral health during their pregnancy and/or since they gave birth.
 A couple of these changes could be never having a cavity before and now have multiple to take care of, or they have noticed that their gums are sore or swollen.

-There is an old wives’ tale that some of you may have heard warning a woman to expect a lost tooth for every pregnancy.
+There is an old wives’ tale that warns women to expect a lost tooth for every pregnancy.
 It is a myth that calcium is lost from a mother’s tooth during pregnancy.
-The truth is if mom’s calcium intake is inadequate the mother’s bones, not her teeth, will provide the calcium her growing baby needs.
-However you may experience some changes in your oral health.
+The truth is if mom’s calcium intake is inadequate, then the mother’s bones, not her teeth, will provide the calcium her growing baby needs.
+However, you may experience some changes in your oral health.

-Pregnancy can lead to dental problems in women, including gum disease and increased risk of tooth decay.
-During pregnancy your increased hormones can affect your body’s response to plaque. (the layer of GERMS on your teeth) The gum problems that occur during pregnancy are not due to increased plaque, but rather a worse response to plaque as a result of increased hormone levels
+Pregnancy can lead to dental problems for some women, including gum disease and increased risk of tooth decay.
+During pregnancy, your increased hormones can affect your body’s response to plaque (the layer of GERMS on your teeth).
+The gum problems that occur during pregnancy are not due to increased plaque, but rather a result of increased hormone levels.

 Common causes of dental health problems during pregnancy can include: